Trisha-shii/UI-UX-Experiment1/README.md

 Live tracking and safety features

-4. Relationship Between UI and UX
+*4. Relationship Between UI and UX*

 UI and UX are interdependent.
 A design succeeds only when: